Our team is composed of very talented individuals who are very passionate about what they do.

 At Thomson Reuters she was on the editorial management team and helped set up and run a mentoring programme for women.
 She was part of the flexible working, diversity and women’s groups for EMEA.
 Camila now mentors journalists in developing nations as part of a programme run by the charity Thomson Reuters Foundation (TRF) and is also the Editor of TRF’s Global Journalism Mentoring Programme.

 IWiMSpeakUp – Toronto, Canada

 Fiona began her career as an exploration geologist working throughout the Americas and transitioned to senior management roles with exploration and mining companies internationally.
 For the past several years she has consulted to the exploration industry and has taken an active role in volunteerism.
-She is currently the Vice-Chair of the Board of The Period Purse, a non-profit organization based in Toronto, Canada.
+She was previously Vice-Chair of the Board of The Period Purse, a non-profit organization based in Toronto, Canada.

 Fiona holds a Ph.D. in Economic Geology from the Mineral Deposit Research Unit at the University of British Columbia and M.Sc.
 (Geology) and B.Sc.
 (Chemistry) degrees from McGill University.

 Head of Latin America Team – Colchester, UK

 Gladys started her career in the mining industry in London more than 20 years ago, when there were few women in the business.
 She received her training as a Trader in Minor Metals while working for a Peruvian producer in the UK.
 She owns Sanab Limited, which was founded 20 years ago.
 She has experience in negotiation, operations trading and does consultation work.
 She was a member of the board of the Minor Metals Trade Association for 8 years, and has been a speaker at conferences in China and India.
 Gladys is from Peru and will be liaising with all Spanish speaking WIM groups.

 Social Media – Toronto, Canada